fhtino/mydocs/docs/keepass_totp_intro/index.md

 The whole process can be summarized as:
-1. Authentication provider generates a TOTP secrect key and display it as a datamatrix
+1. Authentication provider generates a TOTP secret key and display it as a datamatrix
 2. The user scans the datamatrix using the authenticator app and the app imports secret key alongside other side-data.
 3. The app is ready to be used.
 4. App continuously generate OTP codes, based on TOTP secret key.
 They are refreshed every 30 seconds.